-The mission of the Berkshire Environmental Action Team (BEAT) is to work with you to protect the environment in the Berkshires and beyond.
+The mission of the Berkshire Environmental Action Team (BEAT) is to work with you to protect the environment for wildlife in support of the natural systems that support us all.
 Anybody who knows us will tell you that we take the “Action” part of our name seriously.
 Please take some time to get to know us by reading our story.
 When you’re finished reading, please consider contacting us and lending a hand.

 What we do:

-BEAT keeps you informed about environmental issues affecting Berkshire County.
+Communications Hub – BEAT works to keep you informed about environmental issues affecting western Massachusetts.